 Restricting rental property depreciation deductions

 Currently, investors who purchase plant and equipment for a residential investment property are able to claim a deduction over the effective life of the asset.
 However under this measure subsequent owners of the property will be unable to claim deductions for the plant and equipment purchased by the previous owner.
+Don’t forget to check the review of one the top home insurers here.

 Plant and equipment purchased on or before 9 May 2017 will continue to give rise to deductions for depreciation until either the investor (which may include a subsequent owner) no longer owns the asset, or the asset reaches the end of its effective life.
 But contracts entered into after budget night (specifically 7.30pm (AEST) on 9 May 2017) fall under the new rules.